 You will need a doctor to properly diagnose this medical condition, who will give you a rectal exam.
 Your doctor will examine the anus and rectum in search of swollen blood vessels and will also administer a digital rectal exam.

 Don't fear—hemorrhoids are fairly common in citizens these days.
 Half of the human population has hemorrhoids by age 50.
 Straining when you go to the bathroom typically causes hemorrhoids.
 Pregnancy, heredity, aging, chronic constipation and diarrhea are also factors.

 Hemorrhoids can be treated with warm tub baths several times a week and the application of a hemorrhoidal cream or suppository.
 Mister Private suggests one that includes Dibucaine.
-Nupercainal is a good one.
-If your hemorrhoids are especially painful, Americain Hemorrhoidal Ointment includes a numbing agent to relieve the pain.
+Calmol 4 is a good one.
 More serious cases might require surgical procedures like a rubber band ligation, when a rubber band cuts off circulation to the hemorrhoid; sclerotherapy, when a chemical solution shrinks the hemorrhoid; infrared coagulation, when a special device burns the tissue; or a hemorrhoidectomy, which is the removal of severe hemorrhoids.

 Like all evil, hemorrhoids can be prevented.
 You should add fiber (found in fruits, vegetables and whole grains) to your diet.
-You can also take a stool-softening supplement like Fiber Choice or Metamucil.
-And simple exercise, like walking, is always beneficial.
+You can also take a stool-softening supplement to prevent straining.
+We carry a device that you insert in your rectum (crazy, but true!) that helps strengthen and tone your anal sphincter muscles as well.
+Simple exercise, like walking, is always beneficial.